jajvirta/jajvirta/TDD-sleep.md

         assertTrue(person.alertness() > 8);
     }

-You might argue that you do not feel particularly awake at 2pm.
+You might say that you do not feel particularly alert at 2pm.
 We run into a first major complication in the system.
-If you observe the samples during the whole awake time, you'll notice that it typically follows a recurring pattern.
+If you observe the samples during the whole awake time, you'll notice that it typically follows a pattern.

 ## Honing into the circadian cycle